Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/fd.md

 It then reads 32 bytes from the file descriptor `fd` into the buffer buf.

-If the string that is read is `LETMEWIN`, it cats out the flag.
+If the string that is read is "LETMEWIN", it cats out the flag.

 Knowing all this, we have to provide the second argument such that when subtracted by `0x1234` the answer is `0` (0 is the file descriptor for STDIN).
+That way, the program will read from STDIN, and we can provide the string "LETMEWIN".

 `0x1234` in decimal is `4660`.

-When we provide the arguments the program reads input from STDIN.

 ```
-fd@pwnable:~$ ./fd 4660
+fd@ubuntu:~$ ./fd 4660
 LETMEWIN
 good job :)
-mommy!
-I think I know what a file descriptor is!!
+Mama!
+Now_I_understand_what_file_descriptors_are!
 ```